St Mildred's Church, Church Lane

 - Is part of Ride and Stride

-Located within the city wall accessed form the A2 via Rheims Way or from within the city.
-Rail: Canterbury East (½ mile).
-Bus: City centre bus routes nearby.
+Located within the city walls, off Castle Street.
+Accessed from the A2 via Rheims Way.
+Canterbury East 1/2 mile.
+City Centre bus routes are nearby.

 - Wheelchair access: Partial